Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

-The selection of words from Bukvarix solves one of the main SEO tasks, namely, the fast automated obtaining of an extended semantic core.
-Obtaining keys, the number of results in Yandex, frequency, position, and in combination with the Bukvarix domain keyword parser - Rank::Bukvarix::Domain, you will get the most complete semantics that will help attract more organic traffic.
+Bukvarix keyword selection solves one of the main SEO tasks, namely the fast automated acquisition of an expanded semantic core.
+Obtaining keywords, the number of results in Yandex, frequency, positions, and in combination with the Bukvarix keyword parser by domain -

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL, and CSV.

-Data is collected from the service https://www.bukvarix.com/:
+Data is collected from the service bukvarix.com

 - Keyword